 Also common features of knowledge bases.
 You can think of an index as a table of contents for your game’s helpfiles.
 If you have a lot of helpfiles, breaking them down into categories can be helpful, too.
 Common categories include things like ‘combat’ and ‘crafting’.
 Typing in the command ‘help combat’ might pull up an index with all combat-related helpfiles, for example.

 Category groupings can make it much easier for players to find helpfiles related to a broad topic.
-They also make it easier to browse helpfiles by category.
+They also make it easier to browse helpfiles that share a similar topic.

 If you have a lot of helpfiles, some of them will inevitably become outdated.
 Keeping helpfiles up-to-date can be a lot of work, but it doesn’t have to be a stressor.
 You can help players help you keep your files updated by providing clear instructions on how to report outdated information.
 I also recommend rewarding players for doing so, if you can.